Mpox (monkeypox)

 If you have symptoms of mpox, contact your healthcare provider for testing, or call the Health Department at 970-498-5500 for assistance.

-- Anyone (any sexual orientation or gender identity) who has had close physical contact with someone who has mpox in the last 14 days.
+Anyone who has had close physical contact with someone who has mpox in the last 14 days.

 Has multiple or anonymous sexual partners, or